Super Dark TimesHot

-Is Super Dark Times available online?
+Can I download or stream Super Dark Times?
 Yes.
 Reports of pirated torrents and streams are available below.

-When will Super Dark Times be available on digital platforms like iTunes or Amazon?
-As of now, there's no release data announced.
+When will Super Dark Times be available on digital platforms like iTunes, Amazon or Apple+?
+As of now, there's no release date announced.
 This includes iTunes, Amazon, Blu-Ray and DVD.